RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #32

+For dinner I had a salad and veggies and ranch.
+Also had some crackers with pistachio butter, but then I ahd an allergic reaction to something.
+It was weird.

 ## #31

 Finished up my second water.
 At least one more to go.
 I might actually hit the